0xshadow-dev/blog/src/data/blog/backend-engineering-with-axum/axum-email-verification.md

 ogImage: ../../../assets/images/axum-backend-engineering/email-verification/axum-email-verification-cover-image.png
 ---

-In this post, we are going to build a email verification system.
+In this post, we are going to build an email verification system.

 Look, we've got a problem with our authentication system.
 When someone registers with `sam@gmail.com`, there's literally zero proof they actually own that email.
 They could be:
 - Using someone else's email to impersonate them